Jim Barry (general): Army Reserve

 Barry enlisted in the Citizen Military Forces in 1951, and rose through the ranks in various artillery and headquarters positions to major general and appointment as Commander 3rd Division in 1985.
 On relinquishing command in 1987, he was appointed Honorary Colonel of Melbourne University Regiment, a position he held for six years.
 He was also appointed Colonel Commandant of Artillery – Victoria from 1992 to 1996.

 He was the National President of the Defence Reserves Association (DRA) between 2005 and 2013 and subsequently an Executive member as Past President.
 He is also Vice President-Reserves on the Defence Force Welfare Association (DFWA).
 He is also a Foundation Member of the General Sir John Monash Foundation, a committee member of the Field Marshal Sir Thomas Blamey Memorial Fund and Deputy Chairman of the Spirit of Australia Foundation.

 Others

 Barry was a founding member of the Spirit of Australia Foundation and has served as its Deputy Chairman.
 He has also served as Chairman of Professional Association Management Services.
+In 2011 Jim Barry became a founding Patron of Military History & Heritage Victoria inc.